-Prior to students exiting the ELD program, the EL coordinator and site administration will obtain parent approval during a Parental Opinion & Consultation session/meeting.
-If the student is receiving Special Education services, an IEP team meeting will be held and an addendum will be submitted to reflect that the student being reclassified is based due to a learning disability rather than a language barrier.
+Prior to students exiting the ELD program, the EL Coordinator and site administration will obtain parent approval during a Parental Opinion & Consultation session/meeting.
+If the student is receiving Special Education services, an IEP team meeting will be held to make any necessary modifications to the student's IEP before any change in placement is made, and an addendum will be submitted to reflect that the student being reclassified is based due to a learning disability rather than a language barrier.